AdeyilolaAyomide/Online-Retail-Sales-Summary/README.md

 ### Project Overview

-This project summarizes the key details of a retail sales of an hypothethical firm which occured between 12/01/2010 till 12/09/2011.
+This project summarizes the key details of a retail sales of an online store which occured between 12/01/2010 and 12/09/2011.
 The aim is to identify sales details and trends useful for management decision-making to drive more sales.

 ### Data Source